Joaquín Correa: Lazio

 On 1 August 2018, Correa returned to Italy to join Lazio on a five-year contract for a €16 million transfer fee.
 He made his debut for Lazio on 18 August, in a 1–2 home loss against Napoli.
 On 26 September 2018, he scored his first goal for Lazio in 2–1 home win against Udinese.
 In the 2018–19 Coppa Italia, Correa scored the goal that eliminated AC Milan from the competition and allowed Lazio to reach the final.
 In the final, Correa scored the second goal in a 2–0 win against Atalanta, winning the first trophy with Lazio.
 In his first season with Lazio, he made 44 appearances, scoring 9 goals.

 On 10 October 2019, he extended his contract with Lazio until 2024.
 On 22 December 2019, he started in Lazio's 3–1 win in the 2019 Supercoppa Italiana, winning his second trophy with the club.
 In his second season, he made 35 appearances, scoring 10 goals.

 In his third and last season with Lazio, he made 38 appearances, scoring 11 goals.

 Inter Milan

 On 26 August 2021, Correa joined Inter Milan on a year-long loan deal with an obligation to buy with three-year contract to take effect after the loan period.
 On 27 August, he made his league debut for Inter Milan in a 3–1 win over Verona where he came on as a substitute and scored twice.

+Loan to Marseille

+On 25 August 2023, Correa joined Marseille on a one-year loan with an option to buy.
+He played twelve matches for the Ligue 1 team.

+Botafogo

+On 10 June 2025, Correa signed with Brazilian Série A club Botafogo until the end of 2027.
+On October 26, after 20 games for Alvinegro, Tucu scored his first two goals wearing the club's shirt, in a 2-2 draw with Santos, at the Nilton Santos Stadium, in Rio.